Environmental Transactional Services

 Environmental Due Diligence and Risk Management in Business Transactions

 Adding value by identifying and resolving environmental issues before the deal is done

-Virtually every business and real estate transaction involves environmental risks for the purchaser, seller, investor, tenant or lender.
-If the deal involves land, old buildings, manufacturing or materials handling, then environmental problems may exist.
-Taft’s environmental transactional attorneys understand these risks and use their significant experience to protect clients from environmental risks arising from the historic property use or business practices.
+Virtually every business and real estate transaction involves environmental risks for the purchaser, seller, investor, tenant, or lender.
+If the deal involves land, old buildings, manufacturing, or materials handling, then environmental problems may exist.
+Taft’s environmental transactional attorneys understand these risks and use their significant experience to protect clients from environmental risks arising from historic property use or business practices.
 Taft’s environmental transactional attorneys also understand how to account for environmental liabilities in the negotiation process to help ensure that these liabilities do not erode the value of your business transaction.

 Beyond the Phase I

 The Phase I Environmental Site Assessment is an important part of due diligence in any transaction, but a full evaluation of environmental risk goes much further.
 Taft’s environmental transactional attorneys know when additional investigation is required, what questions to ask, and what to do when a problem is discovered.
 Often, an environmental problem requires a report to a government agency.
 The business may need an environmental permit, or have long-standing compliance problems.
 The buyer often needs protection from environmental liability by qualifying for the “bona fide prospective purchaser defense” under the Superfund law.
 Taft’s environmental transactional attorneys help clients understand the risks both before and after closing.
 When an environmental issue needs to be resolved quickly, Taft’s environmental transactional attorneys bring their experience to bear to craft efficient solutions.
 While we cannot guarantee we can obtain permits or accomplish cleanups overnight, we understand what “time is of the essence” means.